The sound of the wind

 • Adjust the sunroof according to the following requirements:

-• There must be an even gap around the entire perimeter of the sunroof.
+• There should be a uniform gap around the entire perimeter of the roof hatch.

 • The sunroof must be adjusted to match the roof profile.

-• The front edge of the sunroof should close flush with the roof surface or slightly lower.
+• The front edge of the sunroof should close flush with the roof surface or slightly below.

 • The seal around the perimeter of the sunroof must touch the sunroof cover evenly around the entire perimeter.